ce24resch11001-iith/wrf-playground/README.md

 This repository serves as a hands-on reference for setting up, running, and analyzing WRF simulations based on real-world research practices conducted on Linux and high-performance computing (HPC) environments.

+> **Status:** This repository is under active development.
+Documentation, workflows, datasets, and examples will be added and updated regularly alongside ongoing research activities.
 ---

 ## Author